Bayer says it will stop U.S. sales of birth control device Essure

 The Food and Drug Administration said earlier this year that over a 15-year period — Nov.
 2, 2002, when Essure was approved, through December 2017 — the agency received more than 26,000 reports of problems, including pain, heavier periods and irregular bleeding, headaches and fatigue.

 In a notice in April, the FDA said it was "unknown whether these symptoms are related to Essure."
-The agency is still investigating and has not indicated the device is dangerous, previously stopping short of outright banning it.
+The agency is still investigating and has not indicated the device is dangerous.

 But earlier this year, the FDA announced it would put restrictions on the sale and distribution of Essure, saying that Bayer could sell the device only to health care providers and facilities that guarantee women have been fully informed about its potential side effects.

-Note: CLARIFICATION (July 20, 2018, 5:40 p.m.
-ET): An earlier version of this article implied that the FDA had considered banning Essure but decided not to do so.
-Although many patients have requested that the device be banned, the agency has consistently said that the benefits of Essure outweigh its risks.